-What these channels all have in common is its ability to showcase price comparisons from various sources like Booking.com and Priceline, which essentially makes it much easier for the potential guest to make a decision based on the current rates of each OTA displayed.
-This can be seen as a threat for many independent hotels because it decreases direct bookings.
+What these channels all have in common is its ability to showcase price comparisons from various sources like Booking.com and Priceline.
+This essentially makes it much easier for the potential guest to make a decision based on the current rates of each OTA displayed.
+This can be seen as a threat to many independent hotels because it decreases direct bookings.
 However, instead of sitting back and allowing this to happen, hoteliers should take this threat as an opportunity to work with these OTAs and metasearch engines.
-Don’t allow these other channels to benefit from all the potential revenue generated.
-These channels will only become even more utilized in the coming years, so it is critical for your hotel’s website to connect to these metasearch websites and even OTAs.
-Sure you may have to pay commission to participate in these channels, but hotels cannot afford to miss out on the potential traffic and bookings generated from these platforms.
+Don’t let these other channels benefit from all the potential revenue generated.
+These channels will only become more utilized in the coming years.
+It is critical for your hotel’s website to connect to these metasearch websites and even OTAs.
+Sure, you may have to pay commission to participate in these channels, but hotels cannot afford to miss out on the potential traffic and bookings generated from these platforms.

 Hotels will have more to gain from connecting with these websites than merely letting these third party channels steal away bookings from your hotel’s official website.
 There are several steps to take before embarking fully on these third party channels.
-If your hotel is currently maintaining rate parity then participating in these third party channels would not make any sense for you.
+If your hotel is currently maintaining rate parity, then participating in these third party channels would not make any sense for you.
 If your hotel is in rate parity, that means no matter which channel your guests decide to book from; the rates will be the same.
-With that said, hotels not in rate parity must agree to display the lowest rate possible on their hotel website to capture the majority of bookings on these metasearch websites.
-When controlling your hotel’s rates make sure to always keep it cost-effective for your hotel.
-Don’t compromise your hotel’s profitability for the sake of displaying the lowest rates if it is not cost-effective.
-If your hotel is considering connecting to these comparison websites then, make sure you have someone constantly managing these channels.
+With that said, hotels not in rate parity must agree to display the lowest price possible on their hotel website to capture the majority of bookings on these metasearch websites.
+When controlling your hotel’s rates, make sure to always keep it cost-effective for your hotel.
+Don’t compromise your hotel’s profitability for the sake of displaying the lowest prices if it is not cost-effective.
+If your hotel is considering connecting to these comparison websites, then, make sure you have someone continually managing these channels.